Brentwood, Essex: Sport, parks and open spaces

 In 2022, a new track and field athletics club was established using the track located at Brentwood School.
 With more than 250 active members, Brentwood Beagles Athletics Club takes athletes from the age of five through to all masters aged athletes across all track and field, road running and cross country disciplines and event groups.
 In their first year of operation they have already had athletes competing nationally and also representing the county in a range of events.
 First year wins and trophies include the U13G 2022/23 Essex XC Relay Champions, six county championship medals, a number of Essex Schools Vests, County vests and national medals.
 In September 2022, the Beagles appointed former Chief Executive of Brentwood Borough Council, Bob McLintock, as their inaugural President.

-Brentwood Netball Club is a community-focused netball club, which caters to players from Year 4 through to adult level, competing in local and regional competitions.
-Training sessions are held at St Martin's School, using both outdoor netball courts and the indoor sports hall.
-The club emphasises player development, coaching and inclusivity, and has become an integral part of the local sporting community.

 Although no longer manufactured here, Brentwood became the centre of trampolining in the United Kingdom between 1965 and 1981 after George Nissen brought the new sport to the town in 1949 and eventually manufactured trampolines in the town, continuing to do so for many years after they ceased production in the US for fear of litigation.
 Ted Blake, a long-term Brentwood resident, was managing director of Nissen UK from its inception until shortly before it closed and became a leading figure worldwide in the development of modern trampolining.
 Brentwood still has a thriving trampolining community but no longer a local factory.

 The town also has a large volleyball club and the only handball club in Essex.